facinick/design-patterns/src/patterns/notes.md

 - ### Program to interface, not inheritance
 - ### Strive for loosely coupled designs between objects that interact
 - ### Classes should be open for extension, but closed for modification
+- ### Depend on abstractions.
+Do not depend on concrete classes.
 ---
 ## OO Patterns
 ### Strategy: